edbook/Template/datacamp-extension/README.md

     plt.show()
 ```
 * **R**
-To install packages/libraries behind the scene use
+To install packages/libraries behind the scenes use
 ```
 :library: datetime, numpy as np
 ```